matteoamorth/licence-plate-gate/README.md

 ➖ Edge-device can't filter the images acquired.

-➖ Connection must have large bandwidth. s
+➖ Connection must have large bandwidth.

 This flow can be selected setting the field `MODE = 1`;

-### 🛜 Connection (only online version)
+### 🛜 Connection

-Devices connect together using MQTT over Wi-Fi.
-A LAN connection is sufficient for performing all the tasks included.
+Devices interact using MQTT protocol.
+A simple LAN connection is sufficient for performing all the tasks included.

 ### 🚨 Security

-In the online configuration, plate detection and character recognition are handled server-side, minimizing sensitive data storage on the edge device.
-However, if the connection drops or in stand-alone configuration, records must be stored on the device, which could pose a security risk if not properly protected.

-Another security concern is the protection of the connection between devices.
-The server is a critical element, as MQTT topic publication controls the actions of other devices.
+Devices connected to the server must be registered in the configuration file of the server, otherwise any message received by unknown devices will be dropped.

+Server has a log feature that registers all actions performed and save them in a file.

+The database is structured such that every attempt of access by cars will be stored in the plates table with time information.

 ## 🛠 Installation

 ### Edge Device

-1. Open the `src/edge-device` folder and copy all files to the device folder.
-2. To select the desired recognition mode, open the `config.ini` file and edit the `MODE` field.
+You can find the `README.md` installation guide in the `src/server` folder .

 ### Server

-You can find the installation guide in the `src/server` folder .
+You can find the `README.md` installation guide in the `src/server` folder .

+## 🔮 Future implementations

+Create a check system of devices with database records.

+Integrate web GUI for server and edge device to edit the configurations.